 Citadel is recognizable as the most luxurious trim thanks to 20-inch polished aluminum wheels and bi-xenon high-intensity discharge (HID) headlights.
 The passengers are treated to black and tan two-tone leather seats, a one-year subscription to Sirius Travel Link and a premium Alpine audio system with nine seats.
 An eight-way adjustable passenger seat, a power tailgate, rain-sensing wipers and auto-dimming headlights wrap up the list.

-The sport-oriented R/T trim packs HID lights and 20-inch black aluminum wheels, and a suspension that is lower and stiffer than in the other models.
-Inside, R/T Durangos sport black seats with red accent stitching.
+The sport-oriented R/T trim packs HID lights and 20-inch black aluminum wheels and a suspension that is lower and stiffer than in the other models.
+Inside, R/T Durangos sport black seats with red accent stitching and a Beats by Dr. Dre audio system.

 All models can be ordered with a CD player that takes the place of the storage compartment that is built into the front armrest.